andreascansee/advanced-postgres/pg-upgrade/README.md

 This should return something like: `PostgreSQL 15.x [...]`.
 This confirms that you're still connected to the PostgreSQL 15 cluster — which is expected for now.

----

 ### ⚙️ 2.
 Create an Empty PostgreSQL 17 Cluster

 At this point, PostgreSQL 17 is installed, but no data directory (cluster) exists for it yet.

-To create a new empty cluster for PostgreSQL 17, run the following inside the VM (as the Ubuntu user):
+To create a new empty cluster for PostgreSQL 17, run the following inside the VM (as the `ubuntu` user):

 ```bash
 sudo pg_createcluster 17 main